Všechny případové studie

 Without what tools can't you imagine a working day?

-An application stack that you use in MC for communication and data organization.
+Application stack used in MC for communication and data organization.

 How many locations are you currently working from?